Outputs:

 GO

-DROP VIEW IF EXISTS [$(targetschema)].[$(projprefix)_msd_quals];
+DROP VIEW IF EXISTS [$(targetschema)].[$(projprefix)_quals_msd];

 GO

-b.snz_uid
+SELECT b.snz_uid

-,datefromparts(9999, 12, 31) as qual_expiry_date
+, DATEFROMPARTS(9999, 12, 31) AS qual_expiry_date

-/* <NOTE>: Is the below logic required at all? there isnt a single instance where msd_edh_educ_lvl_end_date is null or less than start date.
+/* NOTE: Is the below logic required at all? there isnt a single instance where msd_edh_educ_lvl_end_date is null or less than start date.

 Use startdate if enddate is missing or enddate is less than startdate */

-when msd_edh_educ_lvl_start_date > isnull(msd_edh_educ_lvl_end_date,msd_edh_educ_lvl_start_date)
+WHEN msd_edh_educ_lvl_start_date > ISNULL(msd_edh_educ_lvl_end_date,msd_edh_educ_lvl_start_date)

-then msd_edh_educ_lvl_start_date
+THEN msd_edh_educ_lvl_start_date

-when msd_edh_education_code in ('A' ,'B' ,'I') then 0
+WHEN msd_edh_education_code IN ('A' ,'B' ,'I') THEN 0

-when msd_edh_education_code in ('C', 'J') then 1
+WHEN msd_edh_education_code IN ('C', 'J') THEN 1

-when msd_edh_education_code in ('D', 'F', 'K') then 2
+WHEN msd_edh_education_code IN ('D', 'F', 'K') THEN 2

-/* 'G' is post secondary school quals so it might be potentially higher than 4 on NQF level.*/
+WHEN msd_edh_education_code IN ('E', 'L','G') THEN 3 /* 'G' is post secondary school quals so it might be potentially higher than 4 on NQF level.*/

-/* H is degree or prof quals so could be potentially higher than 4 on NQF level.*/
+WHEN msd_edh_education_code IN ('H','M') THEN 4 /* H is degree or prof quals so could be potentially higher than 4 on NQF level.*/

---,row_number() over(partition by 1 order by snz_uid) + 1000000 as provider_code /* generate pseudo provider code. each row is unique */
+, ROW_NUMBER() OVER(PARTITION BY 1 ORDER BY snz_uid) + 1000000 AS provider_code /* generate pseudo provider code. each row is unique */

-from [$(idicleanversion)].msd_clean.msd_education_history b
+FROM [$(idicleanversion)].msd_clean.msd_education_history b

 /*where msd_edh_education_code in ('A','B','I','C','J','D','F','K','E','L','G','H','M')*/ /* keep only those with an education code (remove those that do not have an education code) */